France elections: Le Pen supporters look beyond Sarkozy

 But in other towns and villages in the area, I met some Le Pen supporters who said they would vote for Mr Sarkozy in the second round.

 "I'll vote to beat the left," said Gilbert Pruvot, a retired dustbin lorry driver in the nearby village of Bernaville.
-"Those who cast blank votes are making a mistake."'New right'
+"Those who cast blank votes are making a mistake."

 According to opinion polls, up to 45% of National Front supporters will swing behind Mr Sarkozy, probably not enough to secure him victory.